ospalh/anki-addons/pages/Furigana_mod.md

 the iOS client).
 Here the text is renderend as it is seen in the edit screen, with the square brackets.

+### Boxed and boxkana

+The `boxed` template surrounds the field text with a dashed box.
+The `boxkana` template creates an empty box and sets the field text as ruby above the box.
+A typical use for the latter is learning kanji, when the reading is given as a hint.

 ### Furigana, kanji and reading templates

 The `{{furigana:Field NN}}`, `{{kanji:Field NN}}` and `{{reading:Field